Calvin Oftana

-Calvin John Oftana (born January 3, 1996) is a Filipino professional basketball player for the TNT Tropang Giga of the Philippine Basketball Association (PBA).
+Calvin John Oftana (born January 3, 1996) is a Filipino professional basketball player for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 He played college basketball for the San Beda Red Lions in the NCAA.
 He plays both the small forward and the power forward positions.
 He has also played as a shooting guard during college.
+A three-time PBA champion, he is also a member of the Philippine men's national basketball team.

 Early life

 Oftana was born in Danao, Cebu, but grew up in Siaton after his parents split up.
 He was raised by his mother along with his nine siblings.
 He did track and field, winning a 100-meter sprint in a district meet when he was Grade 6.
 He was also a volleyball spiker.
 When he got a growth spurt in high school, he was encouraged to try basketball.
 He played it in fiesta opens.

 High school career

 When Oftana was in second year high school, he was discovered by Coach Mike Villahermosa of Asian College-Dumaguete.
 He convinced Oftana's mother to let Calvin play basketball for him.
 Under Coach Villahermosa, Oftana learned the basics of basketball.
 He also watched YouTube videos of shooting and dribbling drills to hone his skills further.